1998 Banbridge bombing

 The 1998 Banbridge bombing was the explosion of a car bomb in the town of Banbridge in County Down, Northern Ireland on 1 August 1998.
 Thirty-three civilians and two Royal Ulster Constabulary (RUC) officers were injured in the attack in a busy shopping street that was later claimed by the Real Irish Republican Army (RIRA), a dissident Irish republican group.

 The bomb containing 500 lb of explosives was inside a red Vauxhall Cavalier parked on Newry Street.
 A 20-minute telephone warning was given allowing the police to clear the town centre and potentially avoiding many fatalities, although the warning was "inadequate" and still led to many injuries.
 The bomb severely damaged the heart of the town and shops in the area, causing an estimated £3.5 million of damage.

 After the bombing, local residents, paramedics, and emergency services worked tirelessly to help the injured and clear the debris.
-Witnesses recounted their experiences to reporters, and there were heart-rending stories of people looking for their loved ones in the aftermath of the explosion.

 At the time it was the most damaging bomb attack since the signing of the Good Friday Agreement in April.
-Two weeks later, the Real IRA would carry out the infamous Omagh bombing.
+Two weeks later, the Real IRA would carry out the Omagh bombing.
 Shortly afterwards, they had a ceasefire.

 The town was targeted previously that year by the Continuity IRA in an attempted car bomb on 6 January 1998, which was safely defused after a warning.
-Major bombings also occurred there in 1991 and 1982.
+Major bombings also had occurred there in 1991 and 1982.